esphome/esphome-docs/components/lvgl/index.rst

           styles: date_style
           y: +20

-Additionally, you can change the styles based on the :ref:`state <lvgl-wgtprop-state>` property of the widgets or their parts.
+Additionally, you can change the styles based on the :ref:`state <lvgl-widgetproperty-state>` property of the widgets or their parts.
 If you want to set a property for all states (e.g. red background color) just set it for the default state at the root of the widget.
 If the widget can't find a property for its current state it will fall back to this.

 In the example below, you have an ``arc`` with some styles set here.
 Note how you change the ``arc_color`` of the ``indicator`` part, based on state changes: